Mauricio Isla: Flamengo

 On 19 August 2020, Isla signed for Brazilian club Flamengo a two-and-a-half-year contract on a free transfer.
 Isla debuted for Flamengo on 30 August 2020 as a halftime substitute in a Campeonato Brasileiro Série A 1–0 win over Santos at Vila Belmiro.
 He was named the best right back in the league during the 2020 season as Flamengo won the league title.

 Return to Chile

 On 21 June 2022, Universidad Católica announced the signing of Isla on a two-and-a-half-year contract on a free transfer.

 Independiente

 After ending his contract with Universidad Católica, in August 2023 Isla joined Argentine Primera División side Independiente, where he became one of the leaders in the new team of Carlos Tévez.

 Colo-Colo

 In the second half of 2024, Isla returned to his homeland and signed with Colo-Colo.
 He adopted a shirt bearing the number '2+2', therefore making him mathematically '4', his favourite squad number, like Iván Zamorano wearing the number '1+8' in Inter Milan.
+He ended his contract in December 2025.

+Retirement

+On 7 September 2026, Isla announced his retirement from professional football, a career that started with the Chile national team on 7 September 2007 in the 2–1 away loss against Switzerland.